kragtenb/EmbeddedCodingPractice/InterviewPrep/C++/C++ Language Fundamentals/Questions.md

 8. What are the key differences between 'std::vector' and std::array' in c++?
 When would you choose one over the other?
 9. What is the "Rule of Three" in C++?
 How does it relate to the "Rule of Five" and "Rule of Zero"?
 10. What is the difference between overloading and overriding in C++?
 Can you provide examples of each?
+11. What is a C++ template, and how does template specialization work?
+Can you provide an example of when and how you would use template specialization?